Tharamac/Tharamac/README.md

 * [RectoNote](https://github.com/Tharamac/Rectonote) (Kotlin / C++) is an Android application that can jot song ideas by using voice recording converted into melody and chord progression tracks in MIDI.
 The tracks are stored in projects and can be played.

 Experiences:
-* Software Developer (actual work is a data scientist) @I&I Venture Company Limited which is subsidiary under I&I Group Public Company Limited
+* (Aug 2021 - Present) Software Developer (actual work is a data scientist) @I&I Venture Company Limited which is subsidiary under I&I Group Public Company Limited

 Education:
 - (2017 - 2021) Bachelor of Engineering in Computer Engineering@Prince of Songkhla University, First Class Honor, 2017 - 2021